Duality Theory for Bounded Lattices: A Comparative Study: The Hartonas approach

 \begin{enumerate} \item Let $X$ be a partially ordered Stone space.
 We call $X$ an {\em Hartonas space} if \begin{enumerate} \item $X$ is a complete lattice; \item the topology on $X$ is generated by $\Lambda X \cup \{- U : U \in \Lambda X\}$; \item $\Lambda X$ is meet-dense in $\Gamma X$. \end{enumerate} \item Let $\HsS$ be the category of Hartonas spaces and continuous maps $f \colon X \to Y$ such that $U \in \Lambda Y$ implies $f^{-1}(U) \in \Lambda X$. \end{enumerate} \end{definition}

 \begin{remark} \plabel{rem: properties of Hartonas spaces}

-\begin{enumerate} \item Our definition generalizes that of Hartonas \cite[Def.~4.3]{Har97} to obtain a category equivalent to $\JMS$ and dually equivalent to $\SLat$.
-The axiom \cite[Def.~4.3(2)]{Har97} which is dropped from \cref{def: Hartonas space} will be added in \cref{def: HsL space} to obtain a category equivalent to $\JML$ and dually equivalent to $\Lat$. \item The condition that $X$ is a complete lattice is equivalent to Hartonas's condition that $\Gamma X = \{\up x : x \in X\}$.
-Also, \cite[Def.~4.2(2)]{Har97} is superfluous since it follows from compactness of $X$. \item Let $x \in X$.
+\begin{enumerate} \item Our definition generalizes that of Hartonas \cite[Def.~4.3]{Har97} to obtain a category equivalent to $\BDGMS$ and dually equivalent to $\SLat$.
+The axiom \cite[Def.~4.3(2)]{Har97} which is dropped from \cref{def: Hartonas space} will be added in \cref{def: HsL space} to obtain a category equivalent to $\BDGM$ and dually equivalent to $\Lat$. \item In \cref{def: Hartonas space}, we start with a partial order $\le$ on a Stone space $X$ and define $\Gamma$ from it.
+On the other hand, Hartonas starts with $\Gamma$ on $X$ which arises from a binary relation $\prec$, and defines $\le$ by $x \le y$ if $\Gamma(y) \subseteq \Gamma(x)$.
+The partial order $\le$ and the closure operator $\Gamma$ are definable from one another, but we prefer to start with $\le$ since it is easier to connect the resulting duality with BDGM-duality. \item The condition that $X$ is a complete lattice is equivalent to Hartonas's condition that $\Gamma X = \{\up x : x \in X\}$.
+Also, the compactness condition in \cite[Def.~4.2(1)]{Har97} is superfluous since it follows from compactness of $X$. \item Let $x \in X$.
 Then $\up x$ is closed since $\up x \in \Gamma X$, so is an intersection from $\Lambda X$ by \cref{def: Hartonas space 4}, and hence is an intersection of clopen sets.
 (Note that $\Lambda X$ is closed under finite intersections.) \item By \crefrange{def: Hartonas space 1}{Hs continuity}, each $\HsS$-morphism is continuous. \end{enumerate} \end{remark}

 \begin{lemma} Let $X$ be an algebraic lattice.
 Viewing $X$ as a topological space with the Lawson topology, $\Lambda X = \{ \up k : k \in K(X)\} = \CLF(X)$. \end{lemma}

 \begin{proof} By definition, $\Lambda X \subseteq \CLF(X)$.
 By \cref{BDGMS = AlgLatL on objects}, $X$ is a BDGM-space.
 Therefore, $\CLF(X) = \{ \up k : k \in K(X)\}$ by \cref{BDGM 1}.
 Finally, $\up k \in \Lambda X$ for each $k\in K(X)$ since it is a clopen principal filter, hence an element of $\Lambda X$ since $\Gamma X = \{\up x : x \in X\}$ (see \cref{Gamma elements are filters}). \end{proof}